-Composers Now began the Creative Residencies initiative to provide composers with access to the invaluable resources of time, space, and inspiring natural surroundings.
-Composers Now Creative Residencies are awarded through a careful nomination process open to organizations that have participated in the annual festival, and a jury process by rotating panels from our Board of Directors, Board of Advisors and Distinguished Mentors Council.
+Our Creative Residencies provide composers with protected time for composing and with studio space in quiet, spacious settings.
+The residencies are awarded through a process of nomination by organizations participating in the annual festival and review by rotating panels of artists from our Board of Directors, Board of Advisors, and Distinguished Mentors Council.

 "Civitella Ranieri has a long tradition of Affiliated Fellowships, but this is our first exclusively dedicated to music and composition.
 We look forward to the candidates Composers Now will identify, and to welcoming them to Civitella in the coming years."